 Students employed through the work-study program are paid twice monthly.
 Time sheets must be submitted on the appropriate dates each month in order to receive a paycheck.
 Student's who fail to submit their time sheet by the designated date, will not receive payment until the following pay period.

-TIME FRAME - Federal regulations specify that the maximum time frame for program completion may not exceed 150 percent of the published length of the program.
+MAXIMUM TIMEFRAME – Federal regulations specify that the maximum time frame for program completion may not exceed 150 percent (150%) of the published length of the program.
 Time frame is measured by the number of credit hours attempted.
-If the student switches degree or certificate programs, VC will not count toward the 150% maximum time frame the credits attempted in the old major.
+If the student switches degree or certificate programs, VC will not count toward the one hundred fifty (150%) percent maximum time frame the credits attempted in the old major.
 However, any courses that apply to the new program must be counted.
-For transfer students, VC will count those transfer credits that apply toward the new or current program.
-Students who exceed the 150% maximum time frame limit will no longer be eligible for financial aid.
-Developmental classes do not count toward the 150% maximum time frame.
-Credits that have been repeated will be counted toward the 150% maximum time frame.
-Once it is determined that it is mathematically impossible for the student to complete his/her program within the maximum time frame the student becomes ineligible for aid.
+For transfer students, VC will count accepted transfer credits that apply toward the new or current program in the maximum timeframe calculation.
+Students who exceed the one hundred fifty (150%) percent maximum time frame limit will no longer be eligible for financial aid.
+Developmental classes do not count toward the one hundred fifty (150%) percent maximum time frame.
+Credits that have been repeated will be counted toward the one hundred fifty (150%) percent maximum time frame.
+Once it is determined that it is mathematically impossible for the student to complete his/her program within the maximum time frame, the student immediately becomes ineligible for aid.

 FAILURE TO MAINTAIN SATISFACTORY PROGRESS:

-FINANCIAL AID SUSPENSION - Financial Aid Suspension occurs when the cumulative grade point average is less than 2.0 for two consecutive semesters and/or less than 75% of attempted course work is successfully completed for two consecutive semesters.
-Financial Aid Suspension also occurs if the student receives all F's, or a combination of all F's and W's, for attempted classes in a semester.
-The Director of Financial Aid also reserves the right, through professional judgement, to place a student on financial aid suspension.
+FINANCIAL AID SUSPENSION - Financial aid suspension occurs when the student does not meet the satisfactory academic standards for two consecutive semesters.
+Financial aid suspension also occurs if the student receives all F’s or a combination of all F’s and W’s for attempted classes in a semester.
+The Director of Financial Aid also reserves the right, through professional judgement, to place a student of financial aid suspension.
 Students will not receive financial aid, including student loans, while on financial aid suspension.
-In order to regain eligibility, students must enroll in VC and successfully complete at least 12 semester hours.
-In addition, the student must also successfully complete at least 75% of the classes which they attempted since being placed on financial aid suspension and their VC cumulative GPA must be 2.0 or higher.
-When this is accomplished, the student will be be removed from Financial Aid suspension and therefore eligible for financial aid.
-Financial Aid Suspension is permanent and the student can not regain eligibility once they have been placed on financial aid suspension for the third time.
+Students placed on financial aid suspension may continue to enroll at VC, but must pay for their coursework and expenses from their own funds.
+Enrolling and paying for courses as well as successfully completing courses can assist in regaining the student’s eligibility.
+In order to regain eligibility, the student must bring their cumulative GPA up to at least a 2.0 and/or their cumulative successful pace of completion up to at least 67% and remain within the 150% maximum timeframe.
+When this is accomplished, the student will be removed from financial aid suspension and therefore eligible for financial aid.
 STUDENTS ARE RESPONSIBLE FOR NOTIFYING THE OFFICE OF FINANCIAL AID WHEN THEY BELIEVE THEY HAVE REGAINED ELIGIBILITY FOR FINANCIAL ASSISTANCE.

-MONITORING: Students progress will be reviewed at the end of each long semester.
-Notification of a student's probation or suspension status will be posted on his or her Campus Connect account and students should access Campus Connect to verify their status.
+MONITORING: Students progress will be reviewed at the end of each long semester (December for students enrolled in the Fall, Fall I and/or Fall II semester[s]; May for students enrolled in the Spring, Spring I and/or Spring II semester[s]; and August for students enrolled in the Summer, Summer I and/or Summer II semester[s]).
+Notification of a student’s satisfactory academic progress status will be posted on his or her Campus Connect account.
+Students should access Campus Connect to verify their status.

 1. What financial assistance is available.